 Watch the Russia Conference 2018, summing up results from the project:

-The following seminars have been arranged as part of this project:
+The following seminars have been organized as part of this project outside NUPI:

 A. Sergunin (2019) 'Subnational Tier of Arctic Governance', in Matthias Finger and Lassi Heininen (eds.), The GlobalArctic Handbook (Cham: Springer International Publishing),pp. 269-87 available at